MeshDigital/ORBIT/README.md

 ## 🚀 What Is This?

 A **cross-platform music downloader and library manager** that turns Soulseek into your personal Spotify.
-Import playlists, download tracks, organize your library, and play music—all with a beautiful, responsive UI that works on Windows, macOS, and Linux.
+Import playlists, download tracks, organize your library, and play music—all with a beautiful, responsive UI.

+**Platform Status:**
+- ✅ **Windows 10/11**: Fully working and tested
+- 🚧 **macOS/Linux**: Built on cross-platform components (Avalonia UI), not yet tested

+**Current Goal**: Stable, feature-rich Windows version
+**End Goal**: True multi-platform support (Windows, macOS, Linux)

 **But here's the twist**: This entire project is built by a **non-developer using AI** (Claude, Gemini, ChatGPT).
 Every feature, every bug fix, every architectural decision—all vibed into existence through AI pair programming.